ruxicl/drp/README.md

-## Directed reading program (Penn Chapter) - Fall 2022
+### Directed reading program (Penn Chapter) - Fall 2022

-## Dependent type theory - why, how and what to do with it?
+## Dependent type theory - why, how and what do with it?

-_Abstract_: This talk aims to make a case for dependent type theory as a way to discuss foundations of mathematics.
-We will ponder different interpretations, introduce several dependent types, and look at connections with category theory.
-Finally, we will introduce the type theory-based proof assistant Coq along with its library UniMath, and demonstrate what it can and cannot (yet) do.
+_Abstract_: Set theory has become the common way to approach the foundations of mathematics.
+In this talk, we aim to introduce dependent type theory and make a case for it as an alternative way of discussing the foundations.
+Along the way, we will ponder its different interpretations.
+Finally, we will argue its utility by introducing the type theory-based proof assistant Coq and its library UniMath.